nix-rfc-101/rfcs/rfcs/0166-nix-formatting.md

 The repository will initially be based on [this nixfmt pull request](https://github.com/serokell/nixfmt/pull/118).
 This pull request has been developed along with this RFC and is already reasonably close to the proposed initial standard format.

-Any release of the official Nix formatter must conform to the latest version of the [standard Nix format][standard-format].
+Any release of the official Nix formatter must conform to the latest version of the [standard Nix format](#standard-nix-format).

 The latest release of the official Nix formatter should support the Nix language syntax of the latest Nix release.
 The Nix format team should be consulted before the Nix language syntax is changed.

 ### Reformat Nixpkgs
-[reformat]: #reformat-nixpkgs

 For formatting Nixpkgs itself, a pinned release version of the official Nix formatter must be used.
 CI must generally enforce all files in Nixpkgs to be formatted with this version at all times.
-Automatically generated files may be handled differently, see [the next section][generated-files].
+Automatically generated files may be handled differently, see [the next section](#automatically-generated-files).

 For every bump of the pinned formatter, the files of Nixpkgs must thus be re-formatted accordingly.
-Commits that reformat Nixpkgs will be added to `.git-blame-ignore-revs`, which can then be [ignored in tooling][blames].
+Commits that reformat Nixpkgs will be added to `.git-blame-ignore-revs`, which can then be [ignored in tooling](#git-blames).
 The Nix format team is responsible for this task.

 In order to minimize conflicts especially when back-porting,